Home reversion plans

 What are the advantages of a home reversion plan?

-- You’ll know what proportion of your home’s value would be left to your estate on your death.
+- You’ll know what proportion of your home’s value would be left to your estate when you die.

 - You may get more money from this type of product than you would from a lifetime mortgage.